Spirituality & Service

 Students participate in a retreat each year during their time at Dominican Academy.
 Retreats are student-run and take place both here at school and offsite at retreat houses nearby.
 The program aims to allow our students to explore their unique relationship with God and to understand that faith affects every aspect of their lives and relationships.

 Freshmen retreat is held at Dominican Academy over the course of a school day.
 It is crucial in helping the students foster bonds with their new classmates.
-The freshmen retreat is led by upperclass students.
+The Freshman Retreat is moderated by faculty members and facilitated by upperclasswomen.

 The students spend the night at Dominican Academy before travelling to service centers the next day where they work with the homeless, elderly or disabled.
-After the day of service students return to D.A. to attend mass and reflect on their experiences.
-The sophomore retreat is run by a small group sophomores leaders.
+After the day of service, students return to D.A. to attend mass and reflect on their experiences.
+The Sophomore Retreat is moderated by faculty members and facilitated by upperclasswomen.

-Students embark on In Via.
+Students embark on the 11th grade capstone retreat, In Via.
 This is one of the pivotal spiritual experiences during a student's time at D.A.
 The location and content of the retreat are kept secret.
-The junior retreat is run by a small group of senior leaders.
+In Via is moderated by faculty members and facilitated by senior leaders.

 At the beginning of the school year, interested seniors are ordained as Eucharistic Ministers.
 In preparation, students work closely with the members of the Theology Department to understand their ministry better.